 What to serve with Coconut Rice and Beans?

 So many things!
 Personally, I love to keep with the Jamaican / Caribbean theme and serve this with jerked chicken, jerked shrimp or this Jerked Fish with Grilled Pineapple Salsa.
-It’s great with grilled meats and seafood, tacos, fried fish, smothered pork chops, etc. Really, anywhere you would normally serve rice or beans, you can serve Coconut Rice and Beans.
+It's great with grilled meats and seafood, tacos, fried fish, smothered pork chops, etc. Really, anywhere you would normally serve rice (or risotto) or beans, you can serve Coconut Rice and Beans.

 One of my favorite ways to eat Coconut Rice and Beans is actually leftover the next day!
 I eat it with some grilled or roasted vegetables and a crispy fried egg on top.
 It's filling, high in protein and can be a meal all by itself!